 Females with the defective gene on one of their two X chromosomes usually do not have symptoms, although their kidneys may function somewhat less efficiently than normal.
 Most of these females have some blood in the urine.
 Occasionally, a female loses most kidney function (kidney failure).

 Males with the defective gene on their one X chromosome develop more severe problems because males do not have a second X chromosome to compensate for the defect.
-Males usually develop kidney failure between the ages of 20 and 30, but in some males, the defective gene does not cause kidney failure until ages 40 to 50.
+Males usually develop kidney failure between the ages of 20 and 30, but in some males, the defective gene does not cause kidney failure until after age 30.

 Hereditary nephritis can affect other organs.
 Hearing problems, usually an inability to hear sounds in the higher frequencies, are common.
 Cataracts can also occur, although less often than hearing loss.
 Abnormalities of the corneas, lenses, or retina sometimes cause blindness.

 Urine is tested.
 Diagnosis is suggested in people who have blood in the urine, particularly if an abnormality of hearing or vision or a family history of chronic kidney disease is present.

 Biopsy of the kidney is done.
 Sometimes a biopsy of the skin is also needed in people who have family members with hereditary nephritis.

 Genetic testing is usually offered to people with a family history of kidney disease.